Benedicta Arts Center

 For historical photos, click here.

 The Benedicta Arts Center was named after Mother Benedicta Riepp, the foundress of the Benedictine women of the United States.
-The BAC holds the Art, Music and Theater Departments.
+The BAC holds the Art, Music, Theater, and Dance Departments.

 The building committee had been planning and designing the structure from 1959 to 1962.
 Originally, plans were only made for the building of an auditorium with an additional small theater.
 However, the architects for the project, Dick Hammel, Curt Green and Bruce Abrahamson persuaded otherwise.
 Curt Green took the building committee, chaired by Sister Mary Patrick Murray and staffed by Sr. Firmin Escher, Sr. Colman O’Connell and Sr. Jacqueline Dubay, to six different states, to tour campus art facilities.
 He encouraged them to build with the future in mind.
 From this excursion, the auditorium became a 3 in 1 Arts Center.
 The Groundbreaking for the $3 million BAC took place in November of 1962, a ceremony blessed by Reverend Gunther Rolfson, OSB.
 A small effort was mounted by the religious community and the college, each contributing half the cost.
 The BAC was designed to have: